 In this article, I’ll be sharing with you how, as an artist, you can create and sell courses.
 What I’ve learned along the way and how you can get started without jeopardizing your time.

 Start teaching art before you build a course

 Before you set out to make a course.
 It helps to build an audience around the topics you envision yourself teaching art.

 You can get a feel for this by writing an article at least once a week.
 While having a signup form at the bottom of the blog post.
 A signup form with a call-to-action related to the topic you’re teaching.

 For example, let's say you're sharing drawing tutorials.
 Your call-to-action for your email list signup form could be, “Get my best drawing tutorials sent to your inbox every Tuesday”.

 When in fact, you don’t need to be an expert to teach.
-You teach to become an authority.
-I first heard this from Nathan Barry and it's forever influenced how I think about writing and teaching.
+You teach to become an expert.

 As long as you’re a few steps ahead of someone else on a topic or skillset, you are qualified to teach.
 You don’t need a special certificate, a college degree, or permission from some secret organization.